 Governance provides a framework and a process for the allocation of decision-making powers.
 Good governance is the exercise of these powers through ethical leadership.
 School boards are the embodiment of local governance in action.
 Through their decisions and policies they demonstrate to their communities effective stewardship of the board’s resources in the interests of students and the community as whole.

-OPSBA has updated resources to facilitate your classroom sessions, including a Word document and a short PowerPoint presentation.
-Common information includes:
+OPSBA has updated resources to facilitate virtual sessions with students, including a Word document and a short PowerPoint presentation.
+Common

 The social media hashtag for Local Government Week is #LocalGovWeek.

 September 3, 2019 – Canadian School Boards Association Literature review on the linkages between high-quality public education and governing school board

 May 22, 2019 – OPSBA Letter to Minister Thompson re: the Minister’s Task Force on School Boards

 On August 24, 2018, the government issued memo B 14 – Update: Education Funding for 2018–19.
 The memo contains information about new initiatives and programs as well as “Efficiencies and Redistributions for 2018–19.”
 Included in this section are changes to executive compensation (previously announced) and trustee honoraria.
 With regards to honoraria the memo states:

 “Compensation adjustments are being suspended until the new government can conduct a review and put in place an appropriate expenditure management strategy.
 As a result, the ministry will not be increasing the base amount for the school board trustees’ honorarium as announced in the 2018–19 GSN memo (2018:B06).
 The base amount for district school board trustees will remain at $5,900.
 The ministry may review trustee honoraria in the future.
 In addition, the ministry will not be providing the trustees of Section 68 School Authorities an honorarium as announced in the 2018–19 Section 68 SB Memo (2018: SB13).”